 She painted the dresser with Martha Stewart Silver Metallic latex paint.
 She used Gripper Gray Primer as a base coat.
 We made a light glaze by mixing Caromal Colours toner and black paint.

-We brushed it on and partially wiped it off to achieve an antiqued look.
+We brushed on the glaze and partially wiped it off to achieve an antiqued look.
 The top is painted black.
 She purchased new drawer pulls for the dresser at Target.
 All of the hardware eventually ended up on the drawers.

 I love the cabinet Liz brought in just like it was but she wanted to perk up the green.

-She brushed chipping creme over the green paint and once it was dry she brushed on a coat of black paint.
-When Liz distressed the cabinet using a sander a lot of the green paint was revealed.
+She brushed chipping creme over the green paint and once it was dry, she brushed on a coat of black paint.
+Much of the green paint was revealed when Liz distressed the cabinet using a sander.
 She used the neutral Liberon Wax to give the piece a soft patina.
 I have to say I love the layered look.
 Beats the plain old green.

 I like these big old oak tables......once they are painted.